 Developing Mobile Applications

-The lab machines are configured to run the technologies and tools you’ll need in this course.
+The lab machines are configured to run the technologies and tools you’ll need in this course, but we suggest that you configure your own machine to do your work.

 Exercise 1.3